viewar/viewar-cli/README.md

 yarn global add viewar-cli
 ```

-You'll only need to install this CLI once.
-It will alert you when it's out of date, and provide instruction on how to update it.
+You only need to install the ViewAR CLI once.
+It will alert you when it's out of date, and provide instructions on how to update it.

-Once installed, the CLI can be used to create a new project by running
+Once installed, the CLI can be used to create a new project by running:

 ```
 viewar-cli init PROJECT_NAME